 How well you do it:

-I have developed a systematic approach to task management that allows me to stay organized and focused on my goals.
+I have developed a systematic approach to task management that allows me to stay organised and focused on my goals.
 I consistently meet deadlines and deliver high-quality work, thanks to my efficient task management skills.

 Whether it is easy or difficult: